 (new item from inserted flyer, approved 4/04: )

 the National Scout Jamboree ATTENDANCE insignia (as distinguished from the official National Scout Jamboree PARTICIPATION insignia) is also designed for temporary wear by those individuals who visited but did not participate in the National Scout Jamboree.
 Consult the section on Jamboree insignia for more information.

 the BSA Emergency Prepreness Award is worn centered on the right pocket as it is a temporary insignia item.
 The Emergency Preparness Award pin is worn on the left pocket if the emblem is not worn.
 Both badge and pin should NOT be worn together on the field uniform.

-The BSA allows for wearing of only ONE Jamboree emblem (the official World Jamboree insignia; the official BSA contingent World Jamboree emblem, an international encampment (AsiaCamp, Hands Across the Borders, EuroCamp, InterCamp, etc.) emblem approved by the BSA's International Division, or a National Jamboree emblem) with or without "segments" or "rockers" in the space above the "Boy Scouts of America", "Venturing BSA", or "Sea Scouts - BSA" strip (and above any interpreter strip(s) and/or nametag) above the right pocket.
+The BSA allows for wearing of only ONE Jamboree emblem at a time.
+This could be the official World Jamboree insignia; the official BSA contingent World Jamboree emblem; an international encampment (AsiaCamp, Hands Across the Borders, EuroCamp, InterCamp, etc.) emblem approved by the BSA's International Office; or a BSA National Jamboree emblem with or without "segments" or "rockers" in the space above the "Boy Scouts of America", "Venturing BSA", or "Sea Scouts - BSA" strip (and above any interpreter strip(s) and/or nametag) above the right pocket.
 Additional like insignia may be worn centered on the right pocket as a temporary item.
 More information on the wearing of this type of insignia can be found on the Jamboree page.